BeehiveForum/BeehiveForum/docs/readme.txt

 ================================

 Beehive Forum includes a comprehensive error reporter which can be used to help diagnose faults and find bugs in the software.
-This error reporting is indispensable for helping develop the project and should be used at all times when reporting problems you have with the software.
+This error reporter is indispensable in helping to develop the project and should be used at all times when reporting problems you have with the software.

-In older releases was enabled by default and set to output error messages to all clients but with the release of Beehive Forum 0.8 it was decided the error reporter should at least be partially silenced and the error reports instead sent to the system error log (Apache error_log or similar).
+In older releases the error reporter was enabled by default and set to output error messages to all users but with the release of Beehive Forum 0.8 it was decided the error reporter should at least be partially silenced and the error reports instead sent to the system error log (Apache error_log or similar).
 This was primarily done to reduce the security risk associated with potentially sensitive data being released to end users.

 Because not everyone has access to their server's error log (shared hosting, etc.) we have also implement error reporting by email.
-With this option you can continue to receive detailed error messages from your Beehive Forum installation without the risk associated with such information being available to all users.
+With this option you can continue to receive detailed error messages from your Beehive Forum installation with none of the associated risks.
 It also means you can continue to report bugs back to the development team and get help diagnosing faults.

 Due to the nature of the Beehive Forum the error reporter can only be enabled automatically if you're performing a new installation.
-To do this you simply need to tick the relevant box under Advanced Options in the installer.
+To do this you simply tick the relevant box under Advanced Options in the installer.
 The changes will be automatically made to your config.inc.php for you and you are then good to go.

 To enable the error reporter for upgrades please follow the instructions below.